EdwinVW/dapr-traffic-control/README.md

 In the background, information about the vehicle  is retrieved from the Department Of Motor-vehicles - DMV (or RDW in Dutch) by calling their web-service.

 When the car passes an exit-camera, this is registered by the system.
 The system then calculates the average speed of the car based on the entry- and exit-timestamp.
-If a speeding violation is detected, a message is sent to the Central Judicial Collection Agency - CJCA (or CJIB in Dutch) will send a speeding-ticket to the driver of the vehicle.
+If a speeding violation is detected, a message is sent to the Central Judicial Collection Agency - CJCA (or CJIB in Dutch).
+They will send a speeding-ticket to the driver of the vehicle.

 ## Simulation
 In order to simulate this in code, I created several services as shown below: